No one wants to add complexity to the business of importing and exporting goods from other countries.

 Many freight forwarders rely on partnerships they’ve developed with other companies to provide Customs brokerage.

-Choosing to work with two different companies who have very different roles to play—Customs brokerage and freight forwarding—can sometimes be problematic.
+Working with two different companies with very different roles to play—Customs brokerage and freight forwarding—can sometimes be problematic.
 For example, if miscommunication or operational coordination issues ensue, the shipment could be delayed leaving the container terminal and then incur demurrage fees, which makes it easy for the two companies to point the finger at one another instead of solving the problem.

 When you’re in a situation like that, knowing who to blame doesn’t matter as much as knowing who’s going to fix it.
 Working with a full-service Customs broker for your freight forwarding will increase accountability in situations such as these.

 Consistent Point of Contact

 Relationships in the shipping industry can span multiple generations, while some only last from Point A to Point B.